CompAndSave/hugo-decap-cas/content/posts/hp-firmware-blocks-non-hp-ink-cartridges-causes-easy-fixes.md

 ### **1. Turn Off Automatic Updates**

 This is the most effective way to prevent firmware-related problems.
-Prevent unexpected changes that may trigger **HP firmware blocks non-HP ink cartridges**.
+Prevent unexpected changes that may trigger HP firmware blocks non-HP ink cartridges.

 ### **2. Research Before Updating**